DogmaDragon/Stash-Docs/docs/FAQ.md

 * StashDB is a service that allows for crowdsourcing of porn metadata.
 Check the pinned messages in the #stashbox-invites channel in Discord to start using it.

 ### How do I rename or relocate a library folder?

-**If you need to move or rename a folder**, you can remove the existing directory from your library and readd the new location.
+**If you need to move or rename a folder**, you can remove the existing directory from your library and re-add the new location.
 Stash will recognize the files on the next scan and re-link to the new location. **Do not run a Clean in between these steps, or you will lose the information from your relocated folders** (your files will not be affected).

 > **⚠️ Note:** Don't forget to click `Save` after updating these directories!

 ### How do I add galleries?

 For gallery-related issues check the relevant Documentation [section](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/Galleries.md).

 ---